dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 an error if the response from the server does not arrive after a given amount of time.

-The default values for this can be controlled by the properties:
+The default values for this can be controlled by the properties `pool.mover.xrootd.tpc-server-response-timeout` and `pool.mover.xrootd.tpc-server-response-timeout.unit`.

-    pool.mover.xrootd.tpc-server-response-timeout
-    pool.mover.xrootd.tpc-server-response-timeout.unit

 These are set to 2 seconds to match the aggressive behavior of the SLAC implementation.
 However, dCache allows you to control this dynamically